masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-elipticoin.markdown

 Exthereum is about 80% complete.
 Geoff has devp2p hooked up, which can connect to Geth and Parity nodes.
 I have a large majority of the Virtual machine tests passing.
-Arat has a fully functioning Merkle Patricia Tree and RPL encoding and decoding working as well.
+Ayrat has a fully functioning Merkle Patricia Tree and RPL encoding and decoding working as well.
 The remaining things to complete are: